aeonSolutions/AeonLabs-.NET-Platform/README.md

 - Menu visual effects - 70%

 Packages and Widgets
-- load assemblies and prepare for rapid deployment (60%)
+- Load assemblies and prepare for rapid deployment (60%)
+- On demanad (live) load / unload of assemblies (50%)

 current layout (example)